 The X-ray diffraction facility in Harvard University offers single crystal X-ray data collection, structure solution and refinement of small molecule structures.

-The Center for Macromolecular Interactions (CMI), is a biophysical instrumentation facility for the characterization of macromolecules and their interactions.
-The CMI mission is to enhance basic research in the HMS community by providing scientific consultation, training and access to shared biophysical equipment.
-The facility currently includes instruments for Isothermal Titration Calorimetry (ITC), Surface Plasmon Resonance (SPR), Biolayer Interferometry (BLI), MicroScale Thermophoresis (MST), Differential Scanning Fluorimetry (DSF), Circular Dichroism (CD), and Analytical Size Exclusion Chromatography with Multi-Angle Light Scattering (SEC-MALS) and Dynamic Light Scattering (DLS), and MicroScale Thermophoresis (MST).
+The Center for Macromolecular Interactions (CMI) is a biophysical instrumentation facility for the characterization of macromolecules and their interactions.
+The CMI mission is to enhance basic research in the HMS community by providing scientific consultation, training, and access to shared biophysical instruments.
+The facility currently includes instruments for Isothermal Titration Calorimetry (ITC), Surface Plasmon Resonance (SPR), Biolayer Interferometry (BLI), Differential Scanning Fluorimetry (DSF), Circular Dichroism (CD), Size-Exclusion Chromatography with Multi-Angle Light Scattering (SEC-MALS) and Dynamic Light Scattering (DLS), and MicroScale Thermophoresis (MST).

 The Center for Morphometric Analysis (CMA) is dedicated to the development and application of morphometric methods to biomedical imaging data, primarily high-resolution MRI.
 Using automated and semi-automated software written in our lab, MRI brain images are segmented into anatomical regions of interest.
 From this, we study the volume, surface, thickness, shape, and location of these regions and combine this with other types of information (behavioral studies, functional-MRI scans, diffusion-MRI, etc.) to analyze both the structure and function of the human brain.